Isotretinoin: The truth about side effects

 Researchers have also studied the connection between acne and IBD.
 While some studies suggest that taking isotretinoin may increase the risk of developing IBD, other studies have not found this to be true.

 To find out whether this medication can cause IBD, researchers continue to study this possible side effect.
 This research takes time.
 Researchers have to account for many considerations.
-For example, it's possible that the genes which increase your risk of having severe acne also increase your risk of developing IBD, and this has to be carefully considered.
+For example, it's possible that the genes which increase your risk of having severe acne also increase your risk of developing IBD.

 Dermatologists monitor each patient